terrorizer1980/litmus/Converting-a-module-to-use-Litmus.md

 This tutorial will give you a step by step guide on how to manually convert a module to use litmus.

 ### Gemfile
-Add the following lines to your `Gemfile` in the `group :development` section.
+Add the following lines to your `Gemfile` in the `group :system_tests` section.
 You will find this file in the root directory of your module.
 ```
 gem 'puppet_litmus', git: 'https://github.com/puppetlabs/puppet_litmus.git'
-gem 'pdk', git: 'https://github.com/tphoney/pdk.git', branch: 'pin_cri'

 ```

 ### Rakefile